 - the violation of special conditions

 Special conditions may be prescribed in writing at the time of the student’s admission, readmission or transfer into the college.
 Conditions may also be prescribed in writing in the case of a student whose course performance or failure to follow academic advice warrants such action.
 All students to whom conditions have been specified are subject to committee review and possible CAA restriction should they fail to fulfill the specified terms.
-It is possible that a student will be barred from registration for academic reasons even though the student’s cumulative GPA exceeds 2.000.
+It is possible that a student can be barred from registration for academic reasons even though the student’s cumulative GPA exceeds 2.000.
 Students concerned about their academic progress should consult the college office.

 Students placed on CAA status are notified by letter or email of the committee’s decision and of the appeal process.
 If a student's appeal is denied, the student may request to enroll in another college as outlined in the University Academic Censure Policy in this bulletin, and if accepted, the CAA hold is removed after admission into the new college.

 Unless the CAA is removed via the individual colleges' appeal process, the student may not register for courses at Marquette and may be dropped from any classes for future terms in which they are registered.

-A student is expected to attend every exercise of the courses in which he or she is registered.
+Students are expected to attend every exercise of the courses in which they are registered.
 Any absence, regardless of the reason, prevent the student from getting the full benefit of the course and renders a student liable to university censure.
-Since it is assumed that no college student will be absent from class without reason, this college does not differentiate officially between excused and unexcused absences.
+Since it is assumed that no college student should be absent from class without reason, the college does not differentiate officially between excused and unexcused absences.